mattbellis/PHYS-3330/raw-content/lab8-raw.md

 ### Prelab Question {#sec:8.1}

 1. Calculate the input impedance $R_\text{in}$ of the circuit you designed.
-Don't forget to consider the fact that the biasing resistors are in parallel with common emitter amplifier's intrinsic input impedance.
+Don't forget to consider the fact that the biasing resistors are in parallel with common emitter amplifier's intrinsic input impedance. ***Hint:*** Use the static state $I_C$ you determined above to find $r_e$.

-2. What is the value of the output impedance?
+2. What is the output impedance of the common emitter follower you drew a diagram for?

 3. Calculate the fraction of the original amplitude obtained when a $470\ \Omega$ load is attached.
 HINT: the $470\ \Omega$ resistor is in series with the output impedance of the circuit to ground.
 The output capacitor only blocks the DC component; it passes the AC signal just fine.